-Mount Mary University encourages you to explore your musical talents through a number of music ensembles, private lessons, music events and other music programs.
+Mount Mary University encourages you to explore your musical talents through a number of music ensembles, group lessons, music events and other music programs.
 While Mount Mary does not offer a major or minor in music or in music education, several music courses are offered for credit.

 Each year, Mount Mary hosts several musical events on campus such as:

 - faculty and guest artist concerts

 - on-campus piano and instrumental auditions for area music organizations